brownieboy/react-bootstrap-slider/README.md

     npm run start

 This should launch your browser and load <https://localhost:3000> with the demo running.
 This version takes its react-bootstrap-slider code from development source code in the /src folder of the project's root folder.
 So any change that you make to that source code will hotload straight into the demo.

-(You'll note in the demo source code that it's actually imported via a symlink.
-This to work around an issue with how the Webpack build treats packages imported from outside of current project's hierarchy.)
+You may notice that the demo source code that it's actually imported via a symlink.
+This to work around an issue with how the Webpack build treats packages imported from outside of current project's hierarchy.
+(Note: this will probably not work on Windows.
+I haven't tested it there.)

 To build a Production version of the demo, from the /examples folder again, it's: